I have a confession to make. When I became a mother, I had no credentials.

 we didn’t know what we were doing.
 Close your mouth.

 I wonder sometimes why God gives babies to barely grown adults.
-Completely uneducated and with no significant prior experience, we’re supposed to train them up in the way they should go.
+Completely uneducated, with no significant prior experience, we’re supposed to train them up in the way they should go.
 We barely knew where we were going.
 How were we supposed to know where our kids should go?

 We’d both had examples, of course.
-Not perfect, but pretty good.
+Not perfect, but examples.
 So we turned to them for advice.